chipsheppard/footer-shortcodes/readme.txt

 There is also a forth shortcode that combines the three elements in the standard way - © thisyear siteTitle.

-`[footer-shortcode-copyright]` to display the copyright (&copy;) symbol.
-`[footer-shortcode-year]` to display the current year.
-`[footer-shortcode-site]` to display the site title linked to the homepage.
-`[footer-shortcode]` to display all three - symbol year title-link.

 Footer Shortcodes uses the PHP date() function so the year will always be current.

-Footer Shortcodes will work in content and text widgets only.

-Footer Shortcodes will **NOT** work in Titles, WP Custom Fields, Site Title, Site Description, Widget Titles, Menus, Headers and the HTML `<title>` element.
+Shortcodes work in content and widgets but will **NOT** work in Titles, WP Custom Fields, Site Title, Site Description, Widget Titles, Menus, Headers and the HTML `<title>` element.

 == Installation ==